ladder/ladder/README.md

  # }
 ```

 You'll notice that only the RDF node for the Book object on which `#as_jsonld` was called is serialized.
-To include the entire graph for related objects, use the `related: true` option:
+To include the entire graph for related nodes, use the `related: true` option:

 ```ruby
 b.as_jsonld related: true